-The National Marine Fisheries Service (NMFS) expects to continue scientific activities in FY 2015 that define the impact of upstream restoration efforts and changing freshwater inflow on south Florida coastal systems.
-This work will help assess the impacts of changing freshwater runoff patterns on inshore and coastal habitats and associated fishery resources.
-The NOAA Fisheries
+The NOAA Fisheries Southeast Fisheries Science Center, in collaboration with other agencies and entities, conducts monitoring and assessment projects to support CERP.
+In FY 2015, funding from NOAA's National Marine Fisheries Service supported scientific activities to determine the impact of upstream restoration efforts and changing freshwater inflow on south Florida coastal systems.
+This fisheries research, which will continue in FY 2016, examines the impacts of changing freshwater runoff patterns on inshore and coastal habitats and associated fishery resources.